PartnerElement-Inc/seed_dump/README.md

 `import`: If `true`, output will be in the format needed by the [activerecord-import](https://github.com/zdennis/activerecord-import) gem, rather than the default format.
 Default: `false`.

+`import_method`: Only relevant if `import` is not used!
+By default the creation instructions are generated with `Model.create!`.
+There will be reasons like validations, speed, etc. why this won't fit the users needs. so with the IMPORT_METHOD an alternative method name (like `insert_all!` or `upsert_all!`) can be chosen.
+Example: `rake db:seed:dump IMPORT_METHOD=upsert_all!`

 `limit`: Dump no more than this amount of data.
 Default: no limit.
 Rake task only.
 In the console just pass in an ActiveRecord::Relation with the appropriate limit (e.g. `SeedDump.dump(User.limit(5))`).

 `conditions`: Dump only specific records.
 In the console just pass in an ActiveRecord::Relation with the appropriate conditions (e.g. `SeedDump.dump(User.where(state: :active))`).